Tackling money laundering and terrorism financing

 • Department of Internal Affairs – supervising casinos, lawyers, conveyancers, accountants, real estate agents, sports and racing betting agencies, businesses that provide trust and company services, or trade in high value goods, and other financial service providers that are not covered by the Reserve Bank or Financial Markets Authority.
 AML-CFT Homepage(external link)

-Other government agencies involved in the regime include:
+Other government agencies involved in the AML/CFT regime include:

 • The New Zealand Police financial intelligence unit receives and analyses suspicious transaction reports.
-It also issues guidance to reporting agencies and the three supervisors about reporting obligations under the Act and provides information on money laundering and terrorism trends and methods.
+It issues guidance to reporting agencies and supervisors about compliance under the Act and provides information on money laundering and terrorism trends and methods.
 Financial Intelligence Unit (FIU)(external link)

 • The New Zealand Customs Service enforces the Act’s cross-border cash reporting scheme.
 Border Cash Reports review(external link)